jolin-io/ExprParsers.jl/docs/src/manual.md

  EP.Arg_Parsed(name=:a, type=Any, default=ExprParsers.NoDefault())
  EP.Arg_Parsed(name=EP.TypeAnnotation_Parsed(name=:b, type=:Int), type=:HasSomeTrait, default=ExprParsers.NoDefault())
 ```
-There we are!
-We have build or parsing pipeline in a very straightforward and intuitive manner and ended up at having all the information parsed in a need way.
+Here we are!
+We created our parser pipeline in a very simple and intuitive way and in the end we parsed all the information.

 Extended Example: Part II Working with parsed results